sohambhattacharyya/sohambhattacharyya.github.io/_posts/2017-12-23-Runtime-Computaion-Times-Functions-versus-Operator.markdown

              10 RETURN_VALUE
 ```

-Also notice that while the performance of the inbuilt `pow` function depends upon the numerics given in the arguments, the `math.pow` acts mostly indifferent.
+Also, as a food for thought, notice that while the performance of the inbuilt `pow` function depends upon the numerics given in the arguments, the `math.pow` acts mostly indifferent.